 Here are some pictures we've taken of rats and rat-control throughout our South Carolina regional service area.
 Please contact us for more information about our long-lasting, exclusion-based rat-removal programs.

-Rat damage to HVAC ducts in an attic in Columbia
+Rat damage to the roof of a house in Columbia

 How rats got into this house in Columbia

-Rat hole in the roof of a house in Columbia
+Rat hole in a garage door frame in Columbia